aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

 1. Run the code cell you added, and note that the results show the number of sales orders per year.
 Note that the **select** method includes a SQL **year** function to extract the year component of the *OrderDate* field, and then an **alias** method is used to assign a columm name to the extracted year value.
 The data is then grouped by the derived *Year* column and the count of rows in each group is calculated before finally the **orderBy** method is used to sort the resulting dataframe.

-## Excercise 3: Query data using Spark SQL
+## Exercise 3: Query data using Spark SQL

 As you've seen, the native methods of the dataframe object enable you to query and analyze data quite effectively.
 However, many data analysts are more comfortable working with SQL syntax.
 Spark SQL is a SQL language API in Spark that you can use to run SQL statements, or even persist data in relational tables.